 In 2015, life expectancy in Greece was 81.1 years, slightly above the EU average of 80.6.

-In 2016, the birth rate in Greece was 8.5 per 1,000, while the mortality rate was 11.2 per 1,000 inhabitants.
+In 2016, the crude birth rate was 8.5 per 1,000 inhabitants, and the mortality rate was 11.2 per 1,000.

 In 2017, spending on research and development (R&D) in Greece reached an all-time high of €2 billion, equal to 1.1% of GDP.

-Around 2018, the Greek government-debt crisis ended, with the end of bailout mechanisms and the return of growth.
+Around 2018, the Greek government-debt crisis ended with the end of bailout mechanisms and the return of growth.

-In 2018, Greece had a Forest Landscape Integrity Index mean score of 6.6/10, ranking it 70th globally out of 172 countries.
+In 2018, Greece had a Forest Landscape Integrity Index mean score of 6.6/10.

 In 2018, Yorgos Lanthimos received Academy Award nominations for Best Picture and Best Director for The Favourite.